 Baked in a snappy pate sucrée short crust, this French Apple Rose Tart is made of thin apple slices nestled in an almond frangipane filling.
 Layering the apple slices like a rose makes a stunning pattern on a simple, elegant dessert.

-This apple rose tart is as beautiful as it is delicious.
-Come apple season, it the perfect dessert for autumn celebrations.
+This apple almond tart is as beautiful as it is delicious.
+It looks like a fancy apple pie, but come apple season, it is the perfect dessert for autumn celebrations.

 Here is a quick glance at some of the ingredients needed beyond basic pantry staples.
 Find a complete list with quantities in the full recipe to follow.